valentyn-zozuliuk/cssSkillsProject/README.md

 # cssSkillsProject
-Demonstate the usage of my css abilities
+Demonstate the usage of my css abilities!